AceMouty/acme-trinkets/README.md

 We learned that we can create JavaScript servers using Express and that we can also create dynamic web pages using EJS.
-In this exercise we will test our knowledge and understand of the material by creating a basic website using Express and EJS
+In this exercise we will test our knowledge and understanding of the material by creating a basic website using Express and EJS

 ## Instruction